lepidus/DoiForTranslation/README.md

 ## How to use

 With the plugin installed and enabled, you can access an active submission, click on the “Create translation” option and select the translation language.
 A copy of the submission will be created, which you can view under “Translations”.
-In the translation submission, you can add submission files in the language in question.
+In the submission translation, you can add submission files in the language in question.

 ## Credits